AlexLee0/EncryptedSystem/README.md

-# Project 2 Starter Code

-This repository contains the starter code for Project 2!
+# End-to-End Encrypted File Sharing System
+This system allows verified users to share arbitrarily large files utilizing a client through an insecure data server.
+Our implementation ensures attacks to recover revoked files, silently tamper data, and impersonate users are computationally infeasible.

 For comprehensive documentation, see the Project 2 Spec (https://cs161.org/proj2/).

-Write your implementation in `client/client.go` and your integration tests in `client_test/client_test.go`.
-Optionally, you can also use `client/client_unittest.go` to write unit tests (e.g: to test your helper functions).
+Our implementation is written in `client/client.go` and the integration/unit tests in `client_test/client_test.go` and `client/client_unittest.go`.

-To test your implementation, run `go test -v` inside of the `client_test` directory.
+To test the implementation, run `go test -v` inside of the `client_test` directory.
 This will run all tests in both `client/client_unittest.go` and `client_test/client_test.go`.

-## Project Members

-Fill in this section with the student IDs of all the members in your project group.

-Partner 1 SID: 3035807839

-Partner 2 SID: 3035784296